JessHung323/recipe-user-interaction-analysis/README.md

 Who doesn't love cooking? 😆

-When people search for recipes online and skims through the pages for each one, it is natural for one to pay extra attention on the amount of time needed to complete the dish and how well this recipe has been rated by previous users.
+When people search for recipes online and skim through the webpage for each one, it is natural for one to pay extra attention on the amount of time needed to complete the dish and how well this recipe has been rated by previous users because afterall, you want to make something that tastes good and is not a waste of your time.

-Our project tries to analyze the relationship between the time (in minutes) a recipe takes and its corresponding rating and answer the question:
+Our project tries to analyze the relationship between the time (in minutes) a recipe takes and its corresponding rating, and answer the question:

 ***What is the relationship between the cooking time and average rating of recipes?***

-Perhaps a longer recipe will receive lower rating because as one completes the recipe that takes a super long time, and realized the outcome is not as "wow" as expected, then the user may be more likely to leave a low rating.
-While at the same time, a recipe that takes less time may be less sophisticated in developing flavors and presentation, hence the rating for these recipes may be lower.
+Perhaps a longer recipe will receive lower rating because as one completes the recipe that takes a super long time, and realizes the outcome is not as "wow" as expected, then the user may be more likely to leave a low rating.
+While at the same time, a recipe that takes less time may be less sophisticated in developing flavors and presentation, hence the rating for these recipes may also be lower.
 Which one is more intuitive for you?

 ## Cleaning and EDA